ARMmbed/mbed-os-5-docs/docs/tools/CLI/cli-create.md

 You can create plain (empty) programs, without either Mbed OS 5 or Mbed OS 2, by using the `--create-only` option.

 ### Managing multiple Mbed projects

-By default there is a copy of mbed-os checked-out into each of your active mbed project directories.
+By default, a copy of `mbed-os` is checked out into each of your active Mbed project directories.

-The configuration option ```MBED_OS_DIR``` allows you to create multiple mbed projects and use the same Mbed OS library directory for each of these projects.
+The configuration option `MBED_OS_DIR` allows you to create multiple Mbed projects and use the same Mbed OS library directory for each of these projects.

-The ```MBED_OS_DIR``` configuration option should be set as an absolute path to a directory containing an implementation of mbed-os.
+Set the `MBED_OS_DIR` configuration option as an absolute path to a directory containing an implementation of `mbed-os`.

 The following commands illustrate this:

 ```